lafarch/fastapi-task-manager/README.md

 # Task Manager API

 A simple and clean REST API built with FastAPI for managing tasks.
-Perfect for learning FastAPI fundamentals and building your portfolio.
+Perfect for learning FastAPI fundamentals.

 ## Features